stasadeus/yandex_practicum_data_science_eng/computer_game_success_patterns/README.md

 To identify patterns that determine the success of the game and identify a potentially popular product for further planning of advertising campaigns.

 ## Used libraries
-pandas, numpy, matplotlib, seaborn, scipy
+pandas, numpy, matplotlib, seaborn, scipy, missingno